-All too often these types of house fires (while unexpected) can be prevented.
-You can keep your family and home safe from fire hazards by performing regular fire safety checks in the home and using trusted fire safety practices (where necessary).
+All too often house fires (while unexpected) can be prevented.
+By performing regular fire safety checks and using trusted fire safety practices you can keep your family and home safe from common fire hazards.

-With our guide, you’ll be able to identify common fire hazards (hidden or not) in the home and ultimately help ensure that everyone inside the home is safe.
+With our help, you’ll be able to identify possible fire hazards in the home and ultimately help ensure that everyone inside the home is safe.

 According to Fire & Rescue NSW, half of all residential fires they respond to in a year start in the kitchen and are mostly due to unattended cooking.
 Pots and pans can heat up very quickly and if left unattended they can create a potential fire hazard.